InfusionBot/Welcome-Bot/README.md

 You can to have a channel named `new-members`, the bot will check for channel named `new-members` by default.

-You can change this channel name, by using the `chan set` command, more info can be found in [docs for commands](docs/commands.md)
+You can change this channel name, by using the `channel set` command, more info can be found in [docs for commands](docs/commands.md)

 ## Botlists